Symphony No. 2 (Mahler): V. Im Tempo des Scherzos

 The finale is the longest movement, typically lasting over half an hour.
 It is divided into two large parts, the second of which begins with the entry of the chorus and whose form is governed by the text of this movement.
 The first part is instrumental, and very episodic, containing a wide variety of moods, tempi and keys, with much of the material based on what has been heard in the previous movements, although it also loosely follows sonata principles.
 New themes introduced are used repeatedly and altered.

-The movement opens with a long introduction, beginning with the "cry of despair" that was the climax of the third movement, followed by the quiet presentation of a theme which reappears as structural music in the choral section.
+The movement opens with a long introduction, beginning with the "cry of despair" that was the climax of the third movement, followed by the quiet presentation of a theme (another quotation from Hans Rott's Symphony No.1) which reappears as structural music in the choral section.

 This is followed by a call in the offstage horns.

 The first theme group reiterates the Dies irae theme from the first movement and then introduces the "resurrection" theme to which the chorus will sing their first words, and finally a fanfare.

 The second theme is a long orchestral recitative, which provides the music for the alto solo in the choral section.

 The exposition concludes with a restatement of the first theme group.
 This long opening section serves to introduce a number of themes, which will become important in the choral part of the finale.

 The development section is what Mahler calls the "march of the dead".
 It begins with two long drum rolls, which include the use of the gongs.
 In addition to developing the Dies irae and resurrection themes and motives from the opening cry of despair, this section also states, episodically, a number of other themes, based on earlier material.
 The recapitulation overlaps with the march, and only brief statements of the first theme group are restated.
 The orchestral recitative is fully recapitulated, and is accompanied this time by offstage interruptions from a band of brass and percussion (which some had explained as the apocalypse's seven trumpets).
 This builds to a climax, which leads into a restatement of the opening introductory section.
 The horn call is expanded into Mahler's "Great Summons", a transition into the choral section.